EuphoriaPatches/propertiesFiles/addedMods.md

 ---
 ### What is this file?
-Here we can keep track of what mods has been added and what version a contributor used to add said mod.
+Here we can keep track of what mods have been added and what version a contributor used to add said mod.
 Whenever a new mod is added, _please_ include it here for future reference!!

 ---
 ## Mod List